Anywhere (band): First line-up

 Anywhere began as a Los Angeles/San Francisco collaborative project started by Christian Eric Beaulieu and Cedric Bixler-Zavala (of The Mars Volta/At the Drive-in).
 Fresh off years of writing and touring as co-founder of Bay Area acid punk extremists Triclops!, Beaulieu decided to immerse himself in the resonant universe of acoustic guitar and began performing solo under the moniker Liquid Indian.
 In early 2010 while in Los Angeles to perform at an art opening of mutual friend artist Sonny Kay, he befriended Bixler-Zavala who was a DJ for the event.
 The two exchanged numbers and planned to record something acoustic rooted in the open tuning, eastern raga style Beaulieu was delving into.
 Months later the pair met in Los Angeles, enlisted the mobile engineering talent of Toshi Kasai (Big Business) and tracked the new material in two days at the Melvins practice space in downtown Los Angeles.
 During that same visit Beaulieu played live on The Watt from Pedro Show as the musical guest of Mike Watt (of The Stooges, Firehose, Minutemen).

-After the show before leaving San Pedro, Beaulieu realized they needed bass for the recordings and boldly asked Watt if he'd contribute.
-Watt agreed immediately and a few months later delivered the entire projects bass tracks.
+After the show before leaving San Pedro, Beaulieu realized they needed bass for the recordings and asked Watt if he'd contribute.
+Watt agreed and a few months later delivered the entire project's bass tracks.
 Returning to San Francisco, Beaulieu decided to reach out to vocalist Rachel Fannan, who had recently parted ways with Bay Area psych rockers Sleepy Sun and had relocated to Los Angeles.
-Having never met Beaulieu before, Fannan generously contributed vocals to two of the songs, while Bixler-Zavala performed vocals on three tracks leaving the rest to exist as instrumentals.
+Fannan contributed vocals to two of the songs, while Bixler-Zavala performed vocals on three tracks.

 While searching for a label to release the album, Beaulieu solicited the talent of SF psychedelic poster artist Alan Forbes.
 During a meeting to discuss art concepts, Forbes revealed that he, along with his Secret Serpents business partner Justin Mcneal, had started a label called Valley King Records.
 They agreed to release a pair of singles as a series of limited edition silk-screened cover 7"s, all signed and hand numbered by Forbes.
 "Pyramid Mirrors" was released in November, 2011; the entire limited pressing of 500 sold out entirely on pre-order.
 The second 7", entitled "Infrared Moses", followed in March 2012.

 On March 20, 2012, it was announced that the self-titled debut album by Anywhere will be released by All Tomorrow's Parties Recordings.
 It was first available exclusively as part of Record Store Day 2012 which took place on April 21 and was limited to 500 copies on 12" aqua coloured vinyl (with Download code).
-The regular CD, LP & digital releases followed on June 4 in the UK, available via ATP Recordings official site.
+The regular CD, LP & digital releases followed on June 4 in the UK.